Ethiopian New Year

 As the fires crackle, the air fills with the comforting aroma of freshly baked traditional dabo (bread) and the sounds of animals that will be prepared for the upcoming feast.
 Children and adults alike partake in the excitement, looking forward to the morning’s celebration.

-Ethiopian New Year Day: Food, Family, and Festivity
+New Year’s Day: Food, Family, and Festivity

-The dawn of Ethiopian New Year day begins with preparations for a festive meal, which traditionally includes the slaughtering of animals, a practice carried out by families who come together to mark the special occasion.
+The dawn of Ethiopian New Year’s day begins with preparations for a festive meal, which traditionally includes the slaughtering of animals, a practice carried out by families who come together to mark the special occasion.
 The meal itself typically consists of injera—a spongy, slightly sour flatbread made from an indigenous grain called teff—accompanied by rich, flavorful wot, a spicy stew made from chicken (doro wot) or lamb (tibs wot), often seasoned with berbere, a special Ethiopian spice blend.

 While adults handle the food preparation, children also have their own unique ways of celebrating Enkutatash.
 Boys and girls go door-to-door, dressed in traditional white attire with colorful accents, sharing hand-painted pictures of flowers, angels, or other symbols of goodwill.
 This delightful custom sees the young being rewarded with small gifts, often coins or pieces of fresh bread, for their creativity and effort.
 Girls often sing traditional songs, filling the streets with joyous music that brings a smile to every doorstep.